pryv/lib-swift/README.md

 #### Lib-swift

-This library offers a class that allows connection, subscribtion to changes and call to methods for your iOS applications.
+This library offers connection, subscribtion to changes and call to methods using Socket.io for your iOS applications.

 ```swift
 let url = "https://chuangzi.pryv.me/chuangzi?auth=ckc1s4rxj00037cpv3tt39ceb"